microsoft/BotFramework-WebChat/samples/03.a.host-with-react/README.md

 We'll start by adding React and Babel to the head or our template, based off of the [full-bundle CDN sample](./../01.a.getting-started-full-bundle/README.md).

-We will use standalone version of Babel and React.
+We will use standalone versions of Babel and React.
 In your production code, you should [setup Babel to precompile code](https://babeljs.io/en/setup/).

 ```diff
   <head>